 SONG: “Bless the Lord!”

-Illustration: God’s name YHWH (Yahweh, Yehovah, Jehovah) in Hebrew.
+Illustration: God’s name YHVH (YHWH, Yahweh, Yehovah, Jehovah,Yahoshuah) in Hebrew.
+Sometimes this name is shortened to YAH.
 Read right to left.

 Scripture: Psalm 104:1-2